Minerte/Linux-shell/Gentoo/installer/Readme.md

 ```
 cryptsetup open /dev/[swap_partition] cryptswap --key-file=/tmp/swap-keyfile
 ```
-And then you might want to securly remove the **swap-keyfile** with the command:
+And then you might want to securely remove the **swap-keyfile** with the command:
 #### Caution do not delete the swap-keyfile in /media/sda2!
 ```
 shred -u /tmp/swap-keyfile